 Gibby was bartender and the hotel bar quickly became a popular gathering place for locals and visitors.
 In 1948, the Gibbs arranged with artist Helen Tooker to spruce up the bar in return for room and board.
-She also painted the wall murals upstairs.
-Helen selected a nautical theme in keeping with Cedar Keys links with the sea.
+She painted the King Neptune painting.
+She also painted the wall murals upstairs with her daughter, Helen Parramore.
+Helen selected a nautical theme in keeping with Cedar Key’s links with the sea.

 During Bessie’s reign the hotel attracted the famous and powerful.
 Claude Kirk was among Florida governors and other powerful politicians who made the weekend trek from Tallahassee to talk business at the hotel, enjoy the seafood and strong drinks prepared in the Neptune Bar.
 Famous names appearing on the register included those of author Pearl Buck, singers Vaughan Monroe and Tennessee Ernie Ford, and actresses Frances Langford and Myrna Loy.
 Actor Richard Boone, famous for the popular television series Paladin, stayed at the hotel.
 He would write in the mornings and drink in the evenings, holding court in the Neptune Bar.

 In 1950, Hurricane Easy struck Cedar Key, battering the island with winds, rain and high seas for 17 hours.
 The storm blew the roof off the hotel, filling the upstairs rooms with water.
 The stains on the King Neptune painting in the bar were caused by water draining from upstairs.